-Ming Hsieh Institute for Research on Engineering-Medicine for Cancer
+Ming Hsieh Institute for Research on Engineering- Medicine for Cancer

-The Ming Hsieh Institute seeks proposals that will initiate new nanomedicine research projects that show exceptional promise for translation into clinical trials for treatment of cancer.
+The Ming Hsieh Institute seeks proposals that will initiate new nanomedicine multi-disciplinary research projects and that show exceptional promise for translation into human clinical trials for treatment of cancer.
 Proposals should demonstrate that a modest seed investment will have significant impact, either through initiating a novel research concept, or accelerating research into clinical trials.

 Proposal Deadline: January 22, 2016, 5:00 pm

 Submit your proposal application utilizing the new Office of Research application submission and reporting portal.

 Go to USC Application Portal to log in (or create an account for yourself), using your USC email address.

 Important: You may experience problems with the online application if using the browser Internet Explorer.
 If you experience problems, it is advisable to access the application system through a different browser, such as Mozilla Firefox or Google Chrome.